avolab/episystem-workshop/scChIC-seq_tutorial.md

 > > - How many reads are not mapped at all?
 > > - In how many pair reads only one of the reads is mapped?

 > We will now inspect the `view` option.
-What happens when you type in the terminal:
+What happens when you type the following in the terminal?
 > ```bash
 > samtools view demux_map.sam
 > ```
-> ?
 > Importantly, commands in the terminal can be concatenated (or pipped).
 For that, the character `|` is used.
 For instance, type to following examples in the terminal.
 What are we getting in each case?
 > ```bash
 > samtools view demux_map.sam | wc